How To Prevent Work Burnout

 Your lack of energy, motivation, and creativity lead you to put much less effort into your work and your performance suffers.

 While it can be hard to accept that what you are experiencing is burnout, I hope that the information you read above can help you to better recognize the signs and be able to take action.

 Ignoring the problems and trying to continue with business as usual will not help you to beat burnout.
 In fact, it will exacerbate the problem.

 Maybe implementing some of the tips above is just what you need to avoid burnout.
-Maybe speaking to a therapist is an even better option for your unique circumstances.
+Speaking to a therapist is an even better option that may be right for your unique circumstances.